 I’m sure that you’re good at many things.
-May’be you know how to sell online or how to outsource work or doing affiliate marketing, SEO or maybe you are passionate about mobile phones or cars.
+Maybe you know how to sell online or outsource work or do affiliate marketing, SEO, or perhaps you are passionate about mobile phones or cars.

 However, you should not create a YouTube channel sharing all of the skills.
 Instead, create a channel for your blog by focusing on just one topic.
 In our case is SEO.

 Make sure to find your strengths and research a lot to create a YouTube channel in one niche (with less competition).
 That being said, here are some quick yet practical tips for finding your niche on YouTube.

 Choose a general topic and find an area within that category for you to focus on (focus on ONE niche).
 For example, “WordPress” is a general topic, and “WordPress hosting deals” can be a niche.